For-Sale-In-Tartu/for-sale/README.md

 # Jordan Peterson books
 Two books by the legend, Jordan Peterson: **12 Rules for Life** & **Beyond Order**, neither of which I've read ¯\_(ツ)_/¯

+They're in excellent condition...almost as if they've never been read!

 €5 each or €8 for both

 Buying both of these books will help you meet chicks, dudes, get better grades in school and make boatloads of money.
 Will probably whiten your teeth too.